yuyi1000/travel/readme.md

 <img src='public/imgs/travel-demo.png' width='300px' alt='demo of app' />

 A traveling destination app using RESTful API architecture, backed up by [Mongo database](https://www.mongodb.com/).
 A user can add a city they want to travel, edit that city's info and delete a city.
+The app is hosted on [Heroku server](https://www.heroku.com/) and you can play the app by clicking [here](https://radiant-sea-17026.herokuapp.com/travel).

 ## How to run